 Download my free marijuana grow guide at this link and learn how to make clones

 If you want to make clones you should start with regular marijuana seeds that produce both male and female marijuana plants.
-If you take clones from feminized marijuana seeds there’s an increased change to get hermaphrodites.
+If you take clones from feminized marijuana seeds there’s an increased chance to get hermaphrodites.

 It’s not very difficult to make your own marijuana clones.
 All you have to do is trim healthy cuttings (usually between 4 and 6 inches) from healthy plants.
 Make sure to clip off most of the leaves, but leave the top ones intact.